edlf/SlimTimeFace/README.md

 ## Want to try it?
 You must sideload it, since it is not on the Pebble store.
 A build is available on the releases page.
 You can also use Gadgetbridge to install it.

-## TODO
- * Each icon should have each on layer to prevent useless updates to other icons
- * Remove all divisions from the code
- * Change font